gsoft-inc/wl-squide/docs/reference/routing/useIsRouteMatchProtected.md

 ### Parameters

 - `locationArg`: The location to match the route paths against.
+- `options`: An optional object literal of options:
+    - `throwWhenThereIsNoMatch`: Whether or not to throw an `Error` if no route match `locationArg`.

 ### Returns

 A `boolean` value indicating whether or not the matching route is `protected`.
-If no route match the given location, an `Error` is thrown.
+If `throwWhenThereIsNoMatch` is enabled and no route match the given location, an `Error` is thrown.

 ## Usage